shubhamkumarjha123/py_codes/folder/Inner function.md

-# Make a inner funct. in py
+# Make a inner funct. in py.

 ```python